The quick answer

 The four free-coin streams

-1. First-3-free on every series
+1. Free openers on every series

 2. Daily free-coin drops